Azure/co-op-translator/README.md

   rtl: false
 ```

+## Repository Structure

+- **src/co_op_translator/**: Source code for the translator.
+- **getting_started/**: Guides and tutorials to get started.
+- **imgs/**: Images used in documentation.
+- **tests/**: Test cases for the project.
+- **data/**: Contains data files.

 ## Contributing

 This project welcomes contributions and suggestions.
-Interested in contributing to Azure Co Op Translator?
-Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how you can help make Co Op Translator more accessible.
+Interested in contributing to Azure Co-op Translator?
+Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how you can help make Co-op Translator more accessible.

 ## Contributors